 Cracking job interviews is just as important as being a master in the field.
 While you may have the CPMCD (Communication, Planning, Modelling, Construction and Deployment) process on your fingertips, you will need to display your skills in front of the interview panel in order to land that superb job, that is talk your way to success!
-Not just competency, the companies require you to have a deeper understanding as well.
+Not just competency, the companies require you to have a deeper understanding that you gain by completing the SAFe Agile courses as well.
 After all, being able to solve queries and issues is the essence of software development.

 What Agile questions can I expect during my Interview?